-The song uses a call-and-response technique between sections of the big band, comparable to Stompin’ at the Savoy, an earlier swing-era jazz standard.
+The song uses a call-and-response technique between sections of the big band, similar to Stompin’ at the Savoy, an earlier swing-era jazz standard.
+The sixths in my arrangement play the role of the call, and the chord hits that follow act as the response.

 Recommended listening: